Driving licence in Finland: Other vehicles

-The motorcycles are divided into three categories.
+Motorcycles are divided into three categories.
 Anyone born before 1985 may drive a moped.
 Persons born in 1985 or after may obtain a moped driver's licence at the age of 15.
 This requires training in a driving school or by your relative.
-After that, there's a theoretical test and a short handling test.
+After that, there is a theory test and a short handling test.
 The A1 licence, allowing the use of light motorbikes, may be obtained at the age of 16.
 The practical training is done independently in traffic after a training permit has been obtained from the police.
-Theoretical training includes 12 theory lessons.
+Theory training comprises 12 lessons.
 A person who has an A1 licence can get an A2 after holding the A1 for two years by completing an additional training course in a driving school.
 After two years of A2 licence, it can be turned into a full A licence with extra training in a driving school.
 After the age of 24, a person can obtain the A licence directly, without holding an A1 licence first.